odpi/egeria-docs/site/docs/patterns/metadata-manager/overview.md

 Data often flows from asset to asset via the processes, as they read data from one asset, do some processing and store the results in a different asset.
 The end-to-end flow of data is called an information supply chain.
 Information supply chains can be modeled and linked to the processes through the [Digital Architecture OMAS](/egeria-docs/services/omas/digital-architecture).
 This offers more of an enterprise view of where the data originated from.

 The asset itself is hosted by a software capability that is part of a server.
-Another perspective on the asset's origin is the server capability that is hosting it.
+Another perspective on the asset's origin is the software capability that is hosting it.

-Software server capabilities can be linked to a solution component by the  [Digital Architecture OMAS](/egeria-docs/services/omas/digital-architecture).
+Software capabilities can be linked to a solution component by the  [Digital Architecture OMAS](/egeria-docs/services/omas/digital-architecture).
 Solution components are descriptions produced by architects to document the purpose and behavior of a component.
-These descriptions add business context to the software server capability definitions.
-They are linked to the software server capability when it is deployed into the IT landscape.
+These descriptions add business context to the software capability definitions.
+They are linked to the software capability when it is deployed into the IT landscape.

-Similarly, the software server capability hosting an asset can be linked to the digital service it is a part of.
+Similarly, the software capability hosting an asset can be linked to the digital service it is a part of.
 Digital Services are anchors for information about the digital services (also known as offerings or products) that the organization is operating.
 This is a business view of the service that the asset is a part of.

 Finally, the asset can include identifiers of other metadata elements from the catalog and related properties in the **AssetOrigin** Classification.
 This includes: